SaralKumarKaviti/Log-Analysis/README.md

 * logs.py - It is a main file to run Logs Analysis Reporting Tool

-* log_output.txt - It is a output file that will shown on the git bash
+* logs_output.txt - It is a output file that will shown on the git bash

 * README.md - It is an Instructions to install this reporting tool